danielespo/time-encoded-SC-SNN/README.md

 # time-encoded-SC-SNN
-Code for the paper of the same name.
+Code for the paper of the same name, as well as some code samples from different projects.
 Under construction.